glav/CognitiveServicesFluentApi/Wiki/Contribution.md

 * Ensure ActionDataItem class has ToQueryFragment and ToEndUriFragment implemented (even if returning nothing)
 * Add AnalysisResults class(es)
 * Add AnalysisEngine class
+* Implement *UrlTests to ensure API Url is formed correctly
+* Implement *ResponseParsingTests to ensure response parsing and paths are correct